aaronpenne/hangouts_history_parser/README.md

 Hangouts History Parser
 =======================

 A tool to parse Google Hangouts history into IRC style text logs.
-This will allow for simpler analysis and easier data visualizations.
+This will allow for simpler analysis and easier visualizations.

 Background
 ----------

 Your Hangouts data can be downloaded from [Google Takeout](https://takeout.google.com/settings/takeout).
-ALl historical conversations are in JSON format with a lot of nested miscellaneous/irrelevant data.
-The purpose of this tool is to find separate the different conversations and output them in a human-readable format that can be easily archived or analyzed.
+All historical conversations are in JSON format with lots of nested miscellaneous/irrelevant data.
+The purpose of this tool is to separate different conversations and output them in a human-readable format that can be easily archived or analyzed.

 Hangouts.json format
 --------------------